rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Variables.md

 ### Strings
 Strings are used to store text.
 You can use a string to store your name, job, favorite color, etc. When you define a string, you need to make sure to put quotation marks around it.
-Notice how `String` is capitalized, while the other 3 major data types are not.
+Notice how `String` is capitalized, while the other 3 major data types are not*.
 ```java
 String myName = "Bob Ross";
 ```